020 7650 1200

 Firdous Ibrahim

-Firdous Ibrahim is an associate solicitor in the medical negligence department.
+Firdous Ibrahim is a senior associate solicitor in the medical negligence department.